hbctraining/spatial_nanocourse/lessons/visium_hd.md

 <img src="../img/spatial_plot_cortex.png" width="600">
 </p>

+> Note: Your colors may be different than the ones in the above figure.

 To perform accurate annotation of cell types, we must also take into consideration that our 16m spots may contain one or more cells each.
 The method [Robust Cell Type Deconvolution](https://www.nature.com/articles/s41587-021-00830-w) (RCTD) has been shown to accurately annotate spatial data from a variety of technologies while taking into consideration that a single spot may exhibit multiple cell type profiles.